 People felt the staff had the skills to meet their care needs and a number of staff had achieved a recognised qualification in care.
 Staff also told us they received both mandatory and additional training regarding specific conditions, which had provided them with the skills and knowledge to provide appropriate care to people.
 When looking at the training records this included dates when staff had received training and when updates would be required.
 It was noted that the document had a number of gaps in some areas of training.
-For example, training in areas such as Parkinson's disease, diabetes and dementia were not up to date.
-Staff told us, "I would like some more specialised training, so I feel I have the knowledge to care for people with Parkinson's disease.
-I have had to use the internet to look up information."
-The registered manager advised that they would look at the training on offer to staff and source updates on the subjects that were needed.
-They had recently introduced e-learning to staff and felt that this may help with staff training needs.
+For example, training needed updating for some staff members in areas such as MCA, medication, health and safety and lone working however, the manager had put plans in place for this training to take place in the very near future.

 Staff stated they received regular supervision and support, but only received a formal supervision every six months.
 They said that during this session they would be given the opportunity to discuss their training and development needs.
 A weekly team meeting was also held and this provided them with support and they would discuss any concerns they may have with their work and share any relevant information.
 One staff member told us, "There is always someone available to talk to in person or at the end of the phone."
 And, "I always feel supported."
 The manager told us that supervisions had not taken place as regularly as they should, due to staff work commitments.
 They were in the process of putting in place measures to enable staff to be formally supervised on a regular basis.
-This would involve the senior care co-ordinators being responsible for supervising a group of staff.
-Staff told us that annual appraisals had taken place and records seen confirmed this.